gcanti/gcanti.github.io/_posts/2014-09-29-javascript-types-and-sets.md

 Positive(2.5);  // => 2.5
 ```

-The `subtype` function is the first of a series of functions that I'll define, accepting a bunch of already defined types in input (and sometimes other values) and return a new type in output.
+The `subtype` function is the first of a series of functions accepting a bunch of already defined types in input (and sometimes other values) and return a new type in output.
 I call this kind of functions **type combinators**.

-The `subtype` combinator (and all the combinators that I'll define later) can be applied, mixed and composed multiple times.
+The `subtype` combinator, like the other combinators, can be applied, mixed and composed multiple times.
 Let's see an example

 ```js
 var PositiveInteger = subtype(Positive, function (b) {